 At some point, you must sleep after a day as jam-packed as this one.
 Luckily, San Francisco has a number of iconic hotels with fascinating histories.

-Look soon for a guide to family-friendly hotels in San Francisco that will have even more lodging ideas for the City by the Bay!
+Be sure to check out my complete guide to family-friendly hotels in San Francisco that has even more lodging ideas for the City by the Bay!

 Need more San Francisco travel advice?
 Check out these related articles:

 - Best things to do in San Francisco with kids

 - Free things to do in San Francisco with kids

 - National parks in the San Francisco Bay Area